 If you want a reflective window film, then you have lots of options.
 Here's where the numbers and charts come in...so get ready.
 Don't worry, it won't be that bad!

-Window film products have lots of performance statistics and to make things easier, we put those stats into a graph and compared these four films with untreated clear glass.
+Window film products have a lot of performance statistics and to make things easier, we put those stats into a graph and compared these four films with untreated clear glass.
 Let’s take a look…

 To make it simple, untreated glass doesn't offer much privacy or protection from the sun's light or UV rays.
 Over 75% of all solar energy makes it through your bare glass windows.
 On the other hand, our reflective window films block 99% of UV light and block nearly 50% or more of solar energy and light and glare.